Chin & Cheek Implants

 When surgery is not an option, HA fillers such as Voluma™ or Radiesse® can provide temporary (1-2 years) cheekbone enhancement with virtually no downtime.
 Contact us for information regarding chin or cheek implants, or injectable options.

 Costs for Chin or Cheek Implants

-Chin implant surgery (augmentation genioplasty) costs start at around $4650, inclusive of operating room, anesthesia, surgeon’s fees, implant costs, and all post-op recovery visits.
+Chin implant surgery (augmentation genioplasty) costs start at around $4700, inclusive of operating room, anesthesia, surgeon’s fees, implant costs, and all post-op recovery visits.
 Other options, including fat removal under the chin, will add time and cost to the procedure.
-Cheek implant costs will depend on the type of cheek implants chosen.
+Cheek implant costs will depend on the type of cheek implants chosen, and can start around $ 6800 or higher.
 Exact costs can be obtained at the time of complimentary consultation with our American Board of Plastic Surgery-certified plastic surgeons.
-Cash discount and financing options are available.
+Financing options are available.

 Because of the high demand for free consultations with our plastic surgeons, our staff will ask for a credit card number in order to schedule a consultation; there is no charge whatsoever for appointments that are kept–you will be charged $100 only if you fail to keep a scheduled appointment, or fail to cancel at least 48 hours in advance of your appointment time–for Monday appointments, you must cancel no later than noon on the previous Thursday; for Tuesday appointments, you must cancel by noon on the previous Friday.